-Building on Forrester's original Zero Trust concept, Zero Trust eXtended (ZTX) is a conceptual and architectural framework for moving security from a network-oriented, perimeter-based security model to one based on continuous verification of trust.1 While this sounds simple, it requires both a shift in mindset and major changes in the deployment and use of security technologies.
+Building on Forrester's original Zero Trust concept, Zero Trust eXtended (ZTX) is a conceptual and architectural framework for moving security from a network-oriented, perimeter-based security model to one based on continuous verification of trust.
+While this sounds simple, it requires both a shift in mindset and major changes in the deployment and use of security technologies.
 Creating a detailed roadmap that outlines the main workstreams and projects necessary to implement your Zero Trust strategy is critical for success (see Figure 1).
 In addition, it shows executives exactly what you plan to deliver, how much they will need to invest, and what specific business and security outcomes they will achieve through this investment.
 Before you begin formalizing your roadmap, we recommend that you:

-- Use the Forrester ZTX framework to set your overall Zero Trust strategy.
-Zero Trust (ZT) is the trend du jour in the security vendor community, giving it the stigma of a buzzword.
-Cut through the vendor hype and self-serving reinterpretations of Zero Trust by adopting the ZTX framework.2 Our framework defines the seven core pillars, or components, of Zero Trust and then details the core capabilities necessary to deliver all the requirements of that particular component.
+- by Use the Forrester ZTX framework to set your overall Zero Trust strategy.
+Zero Trust (ZT) is the trend du jour in the security vendor community, giving it the stigma of a "buzzword."
+Cut through the vendor hype and self-serving reinterpretations of Zero Trust by adopting the ZTX framework.
+Our framework defines the seven core pillars or components of Zero Trust and then details the core capabilities necessary to deliver all the requirements of that particular component.
 For example, the data security component requires that your organization have the ability to inventory, classify, obfuscate, archive, or delete data according to policy.
-Today, no single vendor or provider can deliver all the capabilities and components of ZT; it will be necessary to partner with multiple providers.
-Building a practical and pragmatic roadmap will allow you to identify and evaluate the appropriate providers and individual technologies. - Recruit both business and IT stakeholders in the development of the roadmap.
-Your Zero Trust implementation will require new investment or, at a minimum, shifting of investment, and it will also create an avalanche of technical and organizational change.
-Identify the key players that are critical for your Zero Trust strategy and recognize that you will need to include at a minimum: 1) the board members (who are often the ultimate decision-makers) and your business and IT executives (who will grant you the budget); 2) your enterprise architects and application owners (who will ensure ZT supports the broader IT strategy and other projects); and 3) your IT ops team (who will manage the infrastructure that you are building).
+Today, no single vendor or provider can deliver all of the capabilities and components of ZT; it will be necessary to partner with multiple providers.
+Building a practical and pragmatic roadmap will allow you to identify and evaluate the appropriate providers and individual technologies. - Property implementation will require new investment or, at a minimum, shifting of investment, and it will also create an avalanche of technical and organizational change.
+Identify the key players that are critical for your Zero Trust strategy and recognize that you will need to include at a minimum: 1) the board members (who are often the ultimate decisionmakers) and your business and IT executives (who will grant you the budget); 2) your enterprise architects and application owners (who will ensure ZT supports the broader IT strategy and other projects); and 3) your IT ops team (who will manage the infrastructure that you're building).
 You must understand the concerns of each stakeholder and address them.
-Use your interpersonal and communication skills to clarify your vision, listen to the feedback, and communicate in a manner that each stakeholder can comprehend. - Identify interdependencies with other security, IT, and business projects.
+Use your interpersonal and communication skills to clarify your vision, listen to the feedback, and communicate in a manner that each stakeholder can comprehend. - effort needs to include existing security, IT, and business projects.
 A Zero Trust effort needs to include existing security, IT, and business projects.
 In fact, these projects, from cloud migrations to engaging new business partners, can be the catalysts for Zero Trust transformation.
 As you recruit other stakeholders and participants, integrate the associated roadmaps into the Zero Trust effort.
 Ensure you properly map and clearly communicate project dependencies.
 Take care to consider existing requirements in your zeal; for example, microsegmentation that is too granular could disrupt existing network functions and hamper the overall schedule of IT ops' own projects.